 Involvement can be incorporated into almost any stage of the research process, which should be planned from the very beginning of study design.
-Some examples of how patient involvement can be incorporated into research includes (but is not limited to):
+Some examples of how PPI can be incorporated into research includes (but is not limited to):

-- as members of a patient advisory group for the project- - \circ advising on the direction of the research; - commenting on and developing patient information leaflets, consent forms, questionnaires or other research materials; - commenting on and developing dissemination materials (e.g., conference abstracts, posters, presentations); - user and/or carer researchers carrying out the research e.g. conducting interviews, cofacilitating focus groups, assisting in the interpretation of results. - Involvement in organising and running public and patient engagement activities; - Input into grant applications
+- Members of an advisory group for the project - Advising on the direction of the research; - Commenting on and developing patient information leaflets, consent forms, questionnaires or other research materials;

+- Commenting on and developing dissemination materials (e.g., conference abstracts, posters, presentations); - User and/or carer researchers carrying out the research, e.g., conducting interviews, co-facilitating focus groups, assisting in the interpretation of results: - Involvement in organising and running public and patient engagement activities; - Input into grant applications.

-Any post-award significant alterations to study design or protocol suggested by the patient advisory group would need to be approved in advance by the Irish Cancer Society throughout the duration of the research project.
+Any post-award significant alterations to study design or protocol would need to be approved in advance by the Irish Cancer Society throughout the duration of the research project.